 - Take the rolled out dough, hold it vertically above the oil near the edge of the kadhai and gently slide it in (don't plop it in or the oil will splash back).
 The puri should immediately sizzle to the top.
 Start pressing it with the back of the spoon and as soon as it starts to puff up, flip it over gently.
 Keep pressing it gently as it puffs up.
 Once the puri is golden brown from the bottom, take it out.
 Repeat this till all the puris are fried.

-- Add 1/4 teaspoon to the oil if you’d like.
+- Add ¼ teaspoon to the oil to the dough if you'd like.
 This keeps the pooris from becoming oily

 - The best oils for frying pooris are sunflower oil and rice bran oil because they have a high smoke point